Image Credit: Getty Images

 He was a strong Black male role model who remained loyal to the boys who became men.
 He went face-to-face with DC drug lord Rayful Edmond III when he got too close to his players.
 He walked off the court in protest over Prop 48.

 Later on, it wasn’t uncommon to see him in the seats at MSG when Ewing played for the Knicks.
-He was an earlier version of Richard Williams and LaVar Ball, using his size and unapologetic nature to fight for his players and for the rights of those who he felt was being exploited – a father who kept his child close so he could help him pave his own path to success.
+He was an earlier version of Richard Williams and LaVar Ball, using his size and unapologetic nature to fight for his players and for the rights of those who he felt was being exploited – a father who kept his child close so he could help him forge his own path to success.

 But when it came to Patrick Ewing, John Thompson’s presence, influence and role in his life could never be denied.
 It’s a manifestation of the importance, and success, of Black male role models, a factor which isn’t exemplified enough in today’s society.